 Perhaps you’ve heard the stories of Jack the Ripper and Sweeney Todd, who were two of London’s worst criminals of the 1800s.
-If you want to learn more about the history of the darker part of London’s history, you can go on the London Dungeons, a small amusement park combined with stories from the past.
+If you want to learn more about the darker part of London’s history, you can go to the London Dungeons, a small amusement park combined with stories from the past.
 These include two underground rides, a maze of creepy old London Streets, a torture chamber and the chance to visit the houses affected by the plague.
-In several places you’ll also meet different half-shady characters in order to make the experience even more vivid, played by an actor.
+In several places, you’ll also meet different half-shady characters in order to make the experience even more vivid, played by an actor.

-If you’re interested in airplanes or want to learn more about England’s aviation history, you should visit The Royal Air Force Museum.
-In this museum you can learn everything about aviation history, from the first hot air balloon ride to the latest Eurofighter plane.
-Overall, there’s a collection of over a hundred different aircraft on display and there are several attractions—including a sound and light show that illustrates the Battle of Britain.
+If you’re interested in aeroplanes or want to learn more about England’s aviation history, you should visit The Royal Air Force Museum.
+In this museum, you can learn everything about aviation history, from the first hot air balloon ride to the latest Eurofighter plane.
+Overall, there’s a collection of over a hundred different aircraft on display, and there are several attractions—including a sound and light show that illustrates the Battle of Britain.
 The museum belongs to the sights of London that are ideal for families as there are plenty of activities for children of all ages.

 Palace of Westminster